Sytia Messer

 Sytia Messer is an American women's college basketball coach.

 Career

-She is the head coach of the UCF Knights women's basketball program.
+She was the head coach of the UCF Knights women's basketball program from 2022 to 2026.
 She was the head women's basketball coach at Tennessee Technological University from 2009 to 2012, compiling a record of 54–41.
 From 2012 to 2014, she was associate head coach at the Georgia Institute of Technology.